-The modern photonics industry is constantly working on making its devices more compact, be it computing systems or sensors and lidars.
-For this, it is necessary to make lasers, transistors, and other elements smaller.
-A team of scientists proposed an affordable fast fabrication method to create optical chips right in a Petri dish.
+Whether it be computing systems, sensors, or lidars, the modern photonics business is constantly working to make its products smaller.
+Making lasers, transistors, and other components compact is required for this.
+A team of scientists proposed an affordable, fast fabrication method to create optical chips in a Petri dish.